Hentioe/imgkit.cr/README.md

 # ImgKit

-Image Toolbox for Crystal (based on MagicWand binding)
+Image Kit for Crystal (based on MagicWand binding)

 ## Installation